Fluffernuttersandwich/Better7D2DbyFNS/README.md

 11. Are you sure it's not your Antivirus software blocking you from launching the game successfully with MO2?

-Recent user experience: "Welp, it WAS my anti-virus... just added exceptions for both MO2 and 7daystodie.exe and now it's loading."
+Recent user experience: "Welp, it _was_ my anti-virus... 'just added exceptions for both MO2 and 7daystodie.exe, and now it's loading."

+---

+12. Fixing Headers in MO2:

+> "Help, I pressed something in the MO2 application and now the Priority and Separators are messed up!
+How do I fix this?!"

+Calm down, you didn't break it.
+Click on the Priority column header in the MO2 application so it will go back to sorting by Priority.

 ______________________________________________________________________________________________________________________